sweisman/cuttlefish/README.md

 The response to the command includes the local port on the server opened for listening to interact with the client and send/receive data.
 The server opens a TCP socket for listening that the invoker is responsible to connect to and interact with.

-The `CONNECT` and `EXEC` operations support bidirectional data transfer if the remote command or forwarded network connection supports such.
+The `CONNECT` and `EXEC` primitives support bidirectional data transfer if the remote command or forwarded network connection supports such.

 For `EXEC` the socket sends/receives STDIN/STDOUT to/from the running executable on the client.